ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-While the West Virginia White might actually be less numerous than the Mustard White, it is distributed over a much wider area (though still confined to Berkshire, Franklin, Hampshire and Hampden counties).
+While the West Virginia White population might actually be smaller than the Mustard White population, it is distributed over a much wider area within Berkshire, Franklin, Hampshire and Hampden counties.
 Colonies appear to be many, but small: the largest count at any one site was 20 (Savoy 5/15/1993, E. Dunbar; for other locations see below).

-MBC records (Map 8) generally confirm the Atlas distribution; all sites are still in Connecticut River valley and westward, with most but not all at higher elevations.
-There are still no reports from Worcester County; the furthest west is a report from New Salem in Franklin county (3, 4/20/2006, B. Spencer)
+Map 8 generally confirms the earlier Atlas distribution: all sites are still in Connecticut River valley and westward, with most but not all at higher elevations.
+There are still no reports from Worcester County.
+The furthest west is a report from New Salem in Franklin County (3, 4/20/2006, B. Spencer)